How to speed up a website in 2020: a technical checklist for tackling page speed optimization

-Like it or not, but, on average, images account for about 80% of the bytes needed to load one webpage.
+Like it or not, but, on average, images account for about 80% of the bytes needed to load one webpage, a significant contributor to both your page weight and its load times.
 And since they're responsible for such a high load for an average website, it's important to make sure you don't send huge, oversized images to your users.
 This actually happens very often, since different devices need images of different sizes to display them properly (usually the smaller the screen, the smaller the image you need).
 So one of the widely spread "mistakes" is sending big images to smaller devices — and thus if your page contains images that are larger than the version that's rendered on your users' screen, page load time will slow down significantly.

-According to Google's official recommendation, the best practice is to implement so-called "responsive images".
-Basically, it means that you can generate various versions of every image so that it nicely fits all screen sizes.
+According to Google's official recommendation, the best way to optimize images is to implement so-called "responsive images".
+Basically, it means that you can generate various versions of every image, large images or small, so that it nicely fits all screen sizes.
 Surely you can specify which version to use in your HTML or CSS with the help of media queries, viewport dimensions, etc. By the way, here's a good tool that gives you a helping hand with generating images in various sizes.

-In a nutshell, when requesting an image, the browser advertises its viewport dimensions and device pixel ratio, while the server takes care of producing correctly sized images in return.
+In a nutshell, when requesting an image, the browser advertises its viewport dimensions and device pixel ratio, while the server takes care of producing correctly sized images in return, significantly reducing loading speed.
 Check out these step-by-step instructions on client hints implementation to see how it can be done.

 On the other hand, implementing vector-based image formats like SVG is also a nice option to go for.
-As you may know, SVG images can scale to any size, which makes the format uber-convenient — the images will be resized in real time directly in a browser.
+As you may know, SVG images can scale to any size, which makes the format uber-convenient — even record-breakingly large images will be resized in real time directly in a browser.

 3) Defer unused CSS

 Just before you get down to minifying CSS files, you need to look for some that you no longer need and remove them with no regrets.
-Remember that the best-optimized resource is the one that is not sent.
+Remember that one of the simplest ways to increase website speed is reducing resources, and the best-optimized resource is the one that is not sent.